MJonesDev/CircularProgressBar/README.md

 use and liking.

 ##Use
-Make an XML file to be used for the progress bar.
+Make a drawable file to be used for the progress bar.
 ````
 <layer-list xmlns:android="http://schemas.android.com/apk/res/android"
     android:fromDegrees="180"